|A catheter measures pressure along the esophagus.

 During the test

 Manometry takes about an hour.
-Often you lie down during the test.
+Usually you lie down during the test.
 Your nose and throat are numbed.
 Then a soft, thin tube is placed through the nose and down the esophagus.
 At first you may notice a gagging feeling.
 You will be asked to swallow several times.
 Holes along the tube measure the pressure while you swallow.
 Measurements are printed out as tracings, much like a heart test tracing.
 After the test, another catheter may be left in the esophagus for up to 24 hours to measure acid (pH) levels.

 After esophageal manometry